 Q: Do I need to pay any charges for Opening / activating the MTF trading account.

-A: No, you no need to pay any charges for opening the MTF trading account.
+A: No, you need not pay any charges for opening the MTF trading account.

-Q: How do I get all details of my Margin Trading Funding transaction?
+Q: How do I get all the details of my Margin Trading Funding transaction?

-A: You will get all communication regarding confirmation of orders/trades, margin calls, decision to liquidate the position / security on your registered email.
+A: You will get all communication regarding confirmation of orders/trades, margin calls, decision to liquidate the position/ security etc.,on your registered email.

 Q: What is the difference between a normal trading account and MTF funding account?